-Having the Institute to partner with big businesses and huge consortiums is key.
+Having the Initiative to partner with big businesses and huge consortiums is key.
 “More than ever now what these new grand challenges require is thinking about these things coming from different directions, and the collaborators collaborating with folks that are involved in different technologies is extremely important as we move to new technology, especially on the micro and nanometer scale,” Smith said.
 “We’re working to collaborate with as many partners as we can because these challenges aren’t anything that can be resolved with one discipline or one group.”

 Photovoltaics

-Seth Hubbard, director of RIT’s NanoPower Research Laboratories, has overall responsibility for the energy area of the Photon Institute.
+Seth Hubbard, director of RIT’s NanoPower Research Laboratories, has overall responsibility for the energy area of the FPI.
 The United States and other countries have identified sustaining the energy supply as a high priority, according to Hubbard.
 His research focuses on photovoltaics, specifically “getting more photovoltaics into electronics for electricity and doing that in a very cost effective manner.”

 Solutions will require “scientific breakthroughs and truly revolutionary developments,” according to the proposal.
 Hubbard, Preble and Figer already have been collaborating for a number of years, and plans call for a multi-disciplinary and multi-talented team of scientists and engineers with the goal of developing breakthroughs to advance the state-of-the-art in device efficiency and lower the cost of conversion of light to electrical energy.

-While Hubbard has already developed collaborative relationships with a number of businesses over the years as a result of joint government funding, he believes the Photon Institute will give the name recognition to be able to expand that.
+While Hubbard has already developed collaborative relationships with a number of businesses over the years as a result of joint government funding, he believes the Future Photon Initiative will give the name recognition to be able to expand that.

 Detectors

 Two of the most exciting application areas for detectors are astrophysics and biophotonics, according to Figer, who oversees this area in his role as head of the Center for Detectors.
 The Center, which is one of the most well-funded astronomical detector programs in the world, currently is leading development programs for both single photon counting detectors and also large format infrared detectors.
-The Photon Institute will leverage these developments for future astrophysics missions.
+The Future Photon Initiative will leverage these developments for future astrophysics missions.

 In the field of biophotonics, fast low-noise detectors are crucial for the development of next-generation biophotonic instruments.
 Ultimately, these instruments can help answer big questions such as how to extend the lives of breast cancer survivors and how to study brain hematomas in infants, Figer said.
-There are plans to hire a principal investigator faculty member for this area.
+There is interest in hiring a principal investigator faculty member for this area.

 Commercializing research

-Taking the outcomes of research and turning them into viable patents and products is a key goal of the Institute.
+Taking the outcomes of research and turning them into viable patents and products is a key goal of the Initiative.
 Richard DeMartino, director of the Simone Center for Student Innovation and Entrepreneurship, believes the commercialization of research coming out of RIT can be magnified to a much greater extent.
 “I think we just scratched the surface of what we can do” when it comes to taking photonic technology and building a business around it.
 As a former board member of the Rochester Regional Photonics Cluster and the author of several journal articles on commercializing photonic or optical technologies, DeMartino is well aware of the opportunities.

 While several companies, most notably Pictometry, have been spun out from imaging science and photonic research at RIT, DeMartino noted that often in academia this process of exploring commercialization opportunities isn’t built in systemically.
-That won’t be the case for the Institute.
+That won’t be the case for the Initiative.

 Researchers will take advantage of the fact that RIT is an Innovation Corps (I-Corps) site designated by the National Science Foundation.
 I-Corps is a public-private partnership program that teaches grantees to identify valuable product opportunities that can emerge from academic research, and it offers entrepreneurship training to participants.